oybello/Google-Data-Analytics-Capstone/README.md

 Consequently, the company wants to convert casual members to annual members in order to increase annual patronage and maximize yearly profit-margin significantly.

-The primary objective of this study is therefore to: gain insight into how  casual and annual members differ understand why casual members will buy a membership and recommend the marketing campaign that will increase Cyclist’s revenue and expand customer-base significantly

 ![image](https://github.com/oybello/Google-Data-Analytics-Capstone/assets/86603958/ca0a943f-8f72-46c1-b0eb-daec7284acc4)